Optimal linear filtering of partially observed polynomial processes in discrete and continuous time

 As an example we consider the discretely sampled Heston model from Example \ref{ex:heston1}. \begin{example}[Heston model] For ease of exposition we confine ourselves to the case $\delta=\frac{1}{2}$ in (\ref{e:heston1}, \ref{e:heston2}).
-By \textcite[Theorem 6.25]{eberlein.kallsen.19} we have that $\widebar X:=(v,Y,Y^2)$ is a time-homogeneous polynomial process because its differential characteristics $(b,c,K)$ are given by
+By \textcite[Theorem 6.25]{eberlein.kallsen.19}, $\widebar X\coloneq (v,Y,Y^2)$ is a time-homogeneous polynomial process \mbox{because its differential characteristics $(b,c,K)$ are given by}